DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

 ## Generation Z
 Generation Z is the generation that was [born after 1996](https://twitter.com/PaoliCGPI/status/961121404048601088) and represents a very interesting mix of great values and digital capabilities.

-The older members of this generation at about 22 years old at the moment (2018).
-They where 11 when the first iPhone come out (2007) and are the first real digital/online generation (they never experienced a world without internet or without google).
+The older members of this generation is about 22 years old at the moment (2018).
+They where 11 when the first iPhone come out (2007) and are the first real digital/online generation.
+They never experienced a world without internet or without google.
 This is the generation that is entering the market place at the moment.

-In addition to having personal experience with this generation (I have two daughters aged 13 and 15), I have been involved (professionally) in a number of projects with this generation (for example teaching High School kids in the UK how to 'hack' and working with projects that aim at teaching developers coding skills usable in the real-world).
+In addition to having personal experience with this generation (I have two daughters aged 13 and 15), I have been involved, professionally, in a number of projects with this generation; for example teaching High School kids in the UK how to 'hack' and working with projects that aim at teaching developers coding skills usable in the real-world.

-The reason I'm focusing on this Generation is due to my realization that they missed a number of key revolutions (in the technology space) whose history understanding is fundamental (in order to be competitive in the market place).
+I'm focusing on this Generation because I believe they've missed the historical understanding of a number of key technology revolutions in order to be competitive in the market place.

-In hindsight this is normal, since we (as a society) still don't do a very good job at explaining why things happened and why did they where needed in the first place.

-Without an understanding of the past, we only learn from shadows and curated versions of reality.
+Without a full understanding of the past, we only learn from shadows and curated versions of reality.

 **I'm worried about Gen Z**

-Although Gen Z have some spectacular features and values (for example they are much more tolerant and diverse than previous generations), they have a lack of intellectual curiosity that worries me
+Although Gen Z have some spectacular features and values, for example they are much more tolerant and diverse than previous generations, they have a lack of intellectual curiosity that worries me.

-We need to learn from the past (in order not to repeat it), but lots of key technological revolutions and paradigm shifts seem to be not understood by Gen Z
+We need to learn from the past in order not to repeat it, but lots of key technological revolutions and paradigm shifts seem to be not understood by Gen Z.

-Ironically, in an age when information and knowledge is a click (or google search) away, in conversation after conversation with Gen Z teenagers, I've found that they have a very thin understanding of the history of particular technologies, why they occurred in the first place and what problem they tried to solve.
+They are in an age when information and knowledge is a click or google search away.
+Yet in conversation after conversation with Gen Z teenagers I've found that they have a very thin understanding of the history of particular technologies, why they occurred in the first place and what problems the technology tried to solve.

-My hope with this book is to break through those gaps, and provide context and references, so that better informed decisions can be made by members of this generation (who will need to save the world from the mess the previous generations are creating)
+My hope with this book is to break through those gaps and provide context and references, so that better informed decisions can be made by members of this generation.
+They afterall will need to save the world from the mess the previous generations are creating.

 **Overwhelming curiosity**

-What I hope to provide is a couple moments where you get this overwhelming curiosity to just learn more about topic, where you start to follow link after link about a particular topic, and that you get a number of 'WOW, that is fr**** awesome!' moments
+What I hope to provide is a couple moments where you get this overwhelming curiosity to just learn more about topic, where you start to follow link after link about a particular topic, and that you get a number of 'WOW, that is fr**** awesome!' moments.

-If you are lucky enough to find yourself in this place, congratulations, you just found 'the zone' which is this amazing enviroment when you are single minded and 100% focused learning (which is the best way to learn)
+If you are lucky enough to find yourself in this place, congratulations, you just found 'the zone'.
+An amazing enviroment when you are single minded and 100% focused learning, which is the best way to learn.

-Whenever you find yourself with this headspace, dont stop!
-Fololow it as long as your brain allows it, and don't stop for anything (namely social events, eat or sleep).
+Whenever you find yourself in this headspace, dont stop!
+Follow it as long as your brain allows it, and don't stop for anything, namely social events, eat or sleep (as long as you respect your physical and mental health).
 This 'zone' is a magical place to be , so learn to recognize when you are inside it and explore it as much as you can.

 ## How to get a job
-One of my objectives with his book is to help you to find a great job, one that you will love to go everyday, one where you are in a steep learning curve and one that aligns what you passionate about with what your employer is happy to pay for.
+One of my objectives with his book is to help you to find a great job.
+One that you will love to go everyday, one where you are in a steep learning curve and one that aligns what you passionate about with what your employer is happy to pay for.

 It is very important to realise that if you are in an job (or school) where your learning curve is not off-the-charts, you are short-changing your life and your career.
 Nobody cares as much about your carer as you do, and you are the only one that has full control over your attitude to learning.
 You can chose everyday on how engaged and receptive you are to learn and to help others to help you learn.
-It is not exaggeration to say that you decide your future's direction and path with every decision that you make everyday.
+It is not exaggeration to say that you decide your future's direction and path with every decision you make.

-There is a lot of competition out there and if you look at what is coming next (namely AI and the next billion of internet users), you need to maximise your changes and opportunities.
+There is a lot of competition out there and if you look at what is coming next, namely AI and the next billions of internet users, you need to maximise your changes and opportunities.

 I really like the Gen Z realization that a job is something that should be rewarding and not just a way to make money.
 After all the best job is when you are paid to do something that you would do for free.
-Although I am very fortunate to be in that situation, where I love my job and what I do every day, that didn't happened by accident.
-I made a number of key decisions in my life (some with very short-term negative implications) that allowed me to align what I love to do with what the market wants to pay.
+Although I am very fortunate to be in that situation, where I love my job and what I do every day, it didn't happened by accident.
+I made a number of key decisions in my life, some with very short-term negative implications, that allowed me to align what I love to do with what the market wants to pay.

 **Being passionate and love your job**

 Find what you are passionate for, what you really care about, and align your career with those ideas.
-The best part is that this is a massive win-win situation, since the more passionate you are about a particular topic, the more you care about it, and the more valuable you are the company that is employing you to work on those topics.
+The best part is that this is a massive win-win situation, since the more passionate you are about a particular topic, the more you care about it, and the more valuable you are to the company that is employing you.

 **Having one competitive advantage**

-The best way to get a job is to have 1 (one) competitive advantage.
-One activity or task that you can do better than the person/company hiring you.
-For example in the 1990s for a lot of companies it was using a computer, in the 2000s is was using the internet.
-For development or security, for a while all it took was good programming or hacking experience.
-Although it might look that the bar was lower those days, the reality is that the ones that could do it, where the ones that proactively embraced those technologies and learned them against all odds (at the time when most companies, including technological companies, where ignoring it).
-These days, it is thinks like: ML/AI, Graphs, Chaos Engineering, GitHub, Git, Jira, Creative Commons, Continuous Integration, AWS, WallabyJs and the other technologies/ideas covered in this book :)
+The best way to get a job is to have ONE competitive advantage.
+One activity or task that you can do better than the person or company hiring you.
+For example in the 1990s for a lot of companies it was simply that you could use a computer!
+In the 2000s is was using the Internet.
+In the early days of software development or security, all it took was good programming or hacking experience.
+Although it might look that the bar was lower those days, the reality is that those who could do it were the ones who proactively embraced the technologies and learned them against all odds.
+Individuals can become experts at new technology faster than the tech companies.
+You can be first in line for a job when they need that expertise.
+These days, it is technologies like: ML/AI, Graphs, Chaos Engineering, GitHub, Git, Jira, Creative Commons, Continuous Integration, AWS, WallabyJs and the other ideas covered in this book :)

-**Own your carer development**
+**Own your career development**

-You are the one that is in change of your carer.
-Don't let anybody tell you what you should be doing and what paths to follow.
-You need to discover these paths by yourself (via trial and error), and a great way to do that is to work for companies that are aligned with those paths
+You are the one in change of your career.
+Yes, listen to advice but only you can ultimately choose which paths to follow.
+You need to discover those paths by yourself, via trial and error, and a great way to do that is to work for companies who are aligned with those paths.

 And how do you start working with those companies?

 Easy, start collaborating on their Open Source projects.
-Act like you are part of the company (understand their values, and behave in ways that that add value to that company, namely the tech stack)
+Act like you are part of the company.
+Understand their values, and behave in ways that that add value to that company, namely the tech stack.

-Start by meeting offline and online the key individuals (and developers) from those companies and communities in a way that adds value to them                                                                                                                                                              .
-Build relationships that will teach you a lot, and potentially lead to very interesting job offers (or references).
-Start learning how to add value and how to become really good at proactively solving problems (which is one of the most valuable assets you can bring to a company)
+Start by approaching the key individuals and developers from those companies and communities, offline and online, in a way that adds value to them.
+Build relationships that will teach you a lot, and potentially lead to very interesting job offers, or at least references.
+Start learning how to add value and how to become good at proactively solving problems, which is one of the most valuable assets you can bring to a company.

-What is interesting is that there is nothing stopping you from doing this!
+What's interesting is that there is nothing stopping you from doing this!
+We are in very open, collaborative and creative times.
+You have nothing to lose by giving it all you've got, and all to gain.

-So why don't you?

-After all you have nothing to lose? (and all to gain)